XgridInc/xc3/README.md

     ```

-8. Wait for few minutes before proceeding further for the application to come online.
+9. Wait for few minutes before proceeding further for the application to come online.
     Verify the readiness of the metrics system.
 Load the Grafana URL in a browser.
 Live Grafana UI ensures the system is ready to accept and visualize metrics.

     > Verify the readiness of metrics system by accessing Grafana UI: https://xc3.xxx.com/login

     > Verify the readiness of metrics system by accessing Grafana UI: `loadbalancer-dns`.
 If Hosted zone ID is not provided in `input.tfvars`.

+10. Now User needs to upload grafana dashbords on S3 bucket created for metadata storage in above step.
+    ```bash
+    cd custom_dashboard
+    aws s3 cp grafana_dashboards s3://${aws_s3_bucket}/content/ --recursive --exclude "*.md"
+    ```
+11. SSH into EC2 instance via Bastion host server and copy grafana dashboards from S3 bucket to local path using following commands:
+    ```bash
+    scp -i "xc3-key" xc3-key bastion-host-public-dns:/home/ubuntu/
+    sudo ssh -i "xc3-key" ubuntu@public-ip of bastion host server cd /home/ubuntu
+    sudo ssh -i "xc3-key" ubuntu@private-ip of prometheus server aws s3 cp s3://${s3_bucket}/content/ ~/content --recursive
+    ```
-9. Setup is complete here.
-Users needs to be added in Cognito pool with requested role (admin/editor/viewer) in respective cognito group.
+12. Now setup is complete.Users needs to be added in Cognito pool with requested role (admin/editor/viewer) in respective cognito group.
 User get random username/password from cognito then you can set password on domain by sign in using random credentials.

-10. Now XC3 will run at 05:00AM UTC every day to generate data and populate Grafana.
+13. Now XC3 will run at 05:00AM UTC every day to generate data and populate Grafana.
 Few lambdas (Total Account Cost and Project spend) will run twice in a month.

         Note :
             1. If data is not available in Grafana UI then follow the troubleshooting guide at the last section of this page.